matfantinel/fantinel.dev/src/lib/posts/dotnet-core-405-error.md

 slug: dotnet-core-405-error
 title: .NET Core API - Method not allowed on PUT and DELETE requests
 date: 2019-03-14
-excerpt: "See how to solve this annoying error after deploying your .NET Core API."
+excerpt: 'See how to solve this annoying error after deploying your .NET Core API.'
 tags: [Common Errors, .NET, Backend, C#]
 ---